J.H. Sears Co. (New York, US) & Kingsport Press (Kingsport, TN, US)

 The back of the jacket describes the series – “Old Wine in New Bottles.”
 Four titles are listed as in print with six more in preparation and more to follow.
-As this jacket was printed specifically for distribution of the complementary books at the dinner, there is no price.
+As this jacket was printed specifically for distribution of the complimentary books at the dinner, there is no price.

 The binding for the book is red fake leather with gold stamping.
 The material has held up well over time.
-The series name is not mentioned in the book itself, unless the particular title has a catalog in the back (not all titles have a catalog).
+The series name is not mentioned in the book itself unless the particular title has a catalog in the back (not all titles have a catalog).

 Gold foil paper continues on the endpapers, which spell out the series name on the bottom of the endpapers.

 The title page includes the series logo, also printed on the book cover.

 Copyright date is, in this case, printing year.

 The second printing from 1927 (first 1925) of Boccaccio’s Decameron Tales has the normal series jacket.
 The jackets are common to the series and include a summary of the book on the front flap (along with the $1.25 price).
 The back cover has a prospectus for the series and the back flap a list of titles in the series.

 The dust jacket reverse has a descriptive list of titles in the series.